Skip to main content

 A look at research

-The MAS preserves culturally and historically sensitive Congolese heritage that today numbers nearly 5,000 cultural objects.
-MAS staff, together with Congolese colleagues, are investigating the circumstances under which this collection disappeared from Congo.
-The first results of the study will be on display in the Visible Storage.
+CLOSED | The MAS preserves culturally and historically sensitive Congolese heritage that numbers nearly 5,000 cultural objects.
+MAS staff, together with Congolese colleagues, investigated the circumstances under which this collection disappeared from Congo.
+The first results of the study were on display in the Visible Storage.

 Subscribe to our newsletter